 If a competitor comes to a complete stop (e.g. after a fall), he must no longer continue through previous or further gates.
-This interdiction is valid in all events with a fixed start interval (DH, SG, GS).
-Only exception is for SL (art.
-661.4.1), as long as the competitor does not interfere with the run of the following competitor or has been passed by a competitor.
+This interdiction is valid in all events with a fixed start interval (Downhill, Super-G, Giant Slalom).
+Only exception is for Slalom (art.
+661.4.1), as long as the competitor:

+- does not interfere with the run of the next competitor or, - has not been passed by the next competitor.